Markov-Dubins Interpolating Curves: Introduction

 We now describe some earlier work also using optimal control in the study of interpolating curves: The 1975 work of McClure~\cite{McClure1975} formulates an optimal control problem to answer the question of existence of a perfect spline.
 Aronsson extends in~\cite{Aronsson1979} McClure's work to more general objective functionals; however, both of these early works are concerned with scalar interpolating functions, i.e., the space they work in is $\dR$, rather than $\dR^2$.
 Fredenhagen, Oberle and Opfer \cite{FreObeOpf1999, OpfObe1988} study restricted as well as monotone cubic spline interpolants by treating the interpolation problem as an optimal control problem.
 Agwu and Martin's study in \cite{AgwMar1998} is along similar lines.
 Interpolating curves minimizing various other criteria (but not the criterion and the setting we consider in this paper) are studied by means of optimal control by Isaev in~\cite{Isaev2010}.

-Although Markov-Dubins path has been extensively studied both theoretically and practically, finding as wide range of applications as the path planning of drones (or uninhabited aerial vehicles) and robots, and the tunnelling in underground mines, to the author's knowledge, its generalization to interpolation has not been studied in its entirety or true form yet.
-Brunnett, Kiefer and Wendt~\cite{BruKieWen1999} consider Problem~(P) (but not in the form we pose it here) with a bound on the average, rather than the pointwise, curvature, and propose an algorithm for finding what they call a ``Dubins spline" with the following ad hoc steps: (Step 1)~Estimate/guess the missing velocity directions at the interior nodes, (Step 2)~Find a Markov-Dubins path of type $CSC$ between each two consecutive nodes and (Step 3)~Update the estimated missing velocity directions at the interior nodes using some nonlinear optimization procedure to minimize the overall length of the spline; [if some stopping criterion is not satisfied, then] go to Step 2.
+Although Markov--Dubins path has been extensively studied both theoretically and practically, finding as wide range of applications as the path planning of drones (or uninhabited aerial vehicles) and robots, and the tunnelling in underground mines, to the author's knowledge, its generalization to interpolation has not been studied in its entirety or true form yet.
+Brunnett, Kiefer and Wendt~\cite{BruKieWen1999} consider Problem~(P) (but not in the form we pose it here) with a bound on the average, rather than the pointwise, curvature, and propose an algorithm for finding what they call a ``Dubins spline" with the following ad hoc steps: (Step 1)~Estimate/guess the missing velocity directions at the interior nodes, (Step 2)~Find a Markov--Dubins path of type $CSC$ (but not of type $CCC$ or a subset thereof) between each two consecutive nodes and (Step 3)~Update the estimated missing velocity directions at the interior nodes using some nonlinear optimization procedure to minimize the overall length of the spline; [if some stopping criterion is not satisfied, then] go to Step 2.
 In~\cite{BruKieWen1999}, not only the problem that is solved is different from Problem~(P), but also the theory and pertaining analysis are not adequately covered.
 Similar ad hoc approaches ultimately leading to interpolants which are suboptimal solutions, of problems related to Problem~(P), can be found in the literature; see, for example, \cite{SavFraBul2008, IsaShi2015, Looker2011}.